Petrobras writedown may give new ammunition to class-action suit

 The case is In re: Petrobras Securities Litigation, U.S. District Court, Southern District of New York, no. 14-cv-9662

-Writing by Tom Hals in Wilmington, Delaware, additional reporting by Jeb Blount in Rio de Janeiro and Ayesha Rascoe in Washington, editing by John Pickering
+additional reporting by Jeb Blount in Rio de Janeiro and Ayesha Rascoe in Washington